sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

     },
 ```

-We define the default option values with the `options` attribute.
+Next we define the default option values with the `options` attribute.
 The only option we need for our label is an offset for the standard position.
 By default, that offset will be 0 in both the x- and y-coordinates.

 ``` {.javascript .numberLines}
     options: {